 Let all your feelings out.Let all your feelings out.

 For all the talk about finances and number crunching, homebuying is an intensely personal experience at its heart.
-You’re looking for a home to spend your foreseeable future in and build a life around.
-So it’s completely understandable if you feel a mix of emotions after knowing the deal won’t happen.
-Friends and family will try to tell you, “it’s just a house,” but that doesn’t detract from what you’re feeling.
+You’re looking for a home to spend your foreseeable future and build a life around.
+So it’s completely understandable if you feel mixed emotions after knowing the deal won’t happen.
+Friends and family will tell you, “it’s just a house,” but that doesn’t detract from your feelings.

 Don’t try to hold those feelings in.
 Instead, let them out and vent however you see fit.
 Scream, curse, take it out on a punching bag, or curl up on the sofa with a tub of Ben and Jerry’s and cry while watching an episode of House Hunters.
 Just give those feelings some outlet because you’ll have a tough time moving forward if you don’t.

 Take a break for a few days.Take a break for a few days.

 Having come so close, it can be tempting to jump right back in and start scouring listing sites again.
 Don’t.
-If the ordeal has really driven you to the edge, then take a step back and go on a much-needed weekend break.
+If the ordeal has driven you to the edge, take a step back and go on a much-needed weekend break.
 Home hunting can be a tiring experience.
 Since starting your search, you probably haven’t left the city for fear of missing out on a great listing.
-Now’s the time to take that short holiday that you’ve been putting off for so long.
-Rent a car and head out to the Catskills, Rhode Island, or whatever it is that floats your boat.
+Now’s the time to take that short holiday you’ve been putting off.
+Rent a car and head out to the Catskills, Rhode Island, or whatever floats your boat.

-Your buyer’s agent can keep an eye on things while you’re away and have a new list of homes ready for when you get back.
+Your buyer’s agent can keep an eye on things while you’re away and have a new list of homes ready when you get back.
 Try not to call them while you’re away or think about anything to do with home buying.
-Your mind will be much clearer after a few days of relaxation and mojitos.
+Your mind will be much more apparent after a few days of relaxation and mojitos.

 Stay away from any reminders.Stay away from any reminders.